Navdyuti/Coming_soon_website/README.md

 ## Philosophy

-Nav — new.
+Nav — new

 Dyuti — brilliance, divine radiance.

-Navdyuti represents the birth of new creative light.
+Navdyuti represents the birth of new creative light

-We do not simply create games.

-We channel worlds into existence.
+We do not simply create games; we channel worlds into existence.

 ---